kent-map/kent/theatre/canterbury-theatre.md

 John Philip Kemble was considered ‘England’s finest actor’, a position taken up by Edmund Kean afterwards.
 Sarah Siddons was John’s sister and was considered the greatest tragedian.

-**The Chequer Of The Hope**

-**The Buttermarket**

-**The Guildhall**

-Around AD1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
-Mainly used for municipal purposes, occasionally it held musical events.

 Theatre Royal

 Mrs Baker’s Kentish theatres passed to her son-in-law, William Dowton.
 Later, in 1838, the theatre on Orange Street was run by Mr. John Sloman, a frequent member of Canterbury productions.
 The ‘Theatre Royal at Orange Street’ (formerly ‘New Theatre’) was used on occasion before deemed unsafe in 1858.

-In 1860, Thomas Sidney Cooper, painter and local philanthropist, was persuaded by Canterbury cricketers; Mr John Baker (no relation to Mrs Sarah Baker) and Sir Frederick Ponsoby Fane (later Earl of Bessborough) to build a new theatre.
+In 1860, Thomas Sidney Cooper, painter and local philanthropist, was persuaded by Canterbury cricketers; Mr John Baker and Sir Frederick Ponsoby Fane (later Earl of Bessborough) to build a new theatre.
 Fane and Baker were also principal members of the Old Stagers, an amateur dramatic group performing in Canterbury since 1842.

 One of the first members of the Old Stagers was Alfred Mynn.
 From a farming family, Mynn was a colossus in stature and cricket; 6ft 1inch tall, weighing between 18 – 19 stone.
 A _Sporting Life_ correspondent of the time said,